Non-Bloch Band Theory of Non-Hermitian Systems

 Recently, non-Hermitian systems, which are described by non-Hermitian Hamiltonians have been attracting much attention.
-These systems have been both theoretically and experimentally studied in many fields of physics~\cite{Gonzalez2017,Kozii2017,Zyuzin2018,Shen2018v2,Molina2018,Yoshida2018,Carlstrom2018,Yoshida2018ex,Philip2018,Wu2018,Chen2018,Moors2019,Okugawa2019,Budich2019,Yang2019,San2016,Zeng2016,Li2018,Kawabata2018s,Ezawa2019,Guo2009,Ruter2010,Feng2011,Regensburger2012,Feng2013,Poli2015,Zhen2015,Zhao2015,Ding2015,Weimann2017,Hodaei2017,Chen2017,St2017,Bahari2017,Wang2018,Zhou2018,Parto2018,Zhao2018,Harari2018,Bandres2018,Pan2018,Jin2018,Malzard2018,Oztas2018,Kremer2019,Bliokh2019,Wang2019nat,Lee2014,Li2016,Xu2017,Ashida2017,Gong2018,Nakagawa2018,Takata2018,Pan2019,Li2019,Liu2019,Runder2009,Zeuner2015,Mochizuki2016,Xiao2017,Hatano1996,Hatano1997,Hatano1998,Lourenco2018,Gong2018,Rosenthal2018,Ezawa2018,Luo2018,Ezawa2018v2,Wang2018v}.
+These systems have been both theoretically and experimentally studied in many fields of physics~\cite{Gonzalez2017,Kozii2017,Zyuzin2018,Shen2018v2,Molina2018,Yoshida2018,Carlstrom2018,Philip2018,Chen2018,Moors2019,Okugawa2019,Budich2019,Yang2019,Yoshida2019,Wu2019,San2016,Zeng2016,Li2018,Kawabata2018s,Guo2009,Ruter2010,Feng2011,Regensburger2012,Feng2013,Poli2015,Zhen2015,Zhao2015,Ding2015,Weimann2017,Hodaei2017,Chen2017,St2017,Bahari2017,Wang2018,Zhou2018,Parto2018,Zhao2018,Harari2018,Bandres2018,Pan2018,Jin2018,Malzard2018,Oztas2018,Kremer2019,Bliokh2019,Wang2019nat,Chen2019,Lee2014,Xu2017,Ashida2017,Gong2018,Nakagawa2018,Takata2018,Pan2019,Li2019,Liu2019,Runder2009,Zeuner2015,Mochizuki2016,Xiao2017,Hatano1996,Hatano1997,Hatano1998,Lourenco2018,Gong2018,Rosenthal2018,Luo2018,Wang2018v,Ezawa2019v1,Ezawa2019v2,Ezawa2019v3}.
 In particular, the bulk-edge correspondence has been intensively studied in topological systems.
 In contrast to Hermitian systems, it seems to be violated in some cases.
-The reasons for this violation have been under debate~\cite{Hu2011,Esaki2011,Lee2016,Leykam2017,Martinez2018,Ye2018,Shen2018,Yuce2018,Yin2018,Yuce2018v2,Kunst2018,Yao2018,Gong2018,Yao20182d,Kawabata2018b,Yuce2018v3,Kawabata2019,Jin2019,Wang2019,Ozcakmakli2019,Edvardsson2019}.
+The reasons for this violation have been under debate~\cite{Hu2011,Esaki2011,Lee2016,Leykam2017,Martinez2018,Ye2018,Shen2018,Yuce2018,Yin2018,Yuce2018v2,Kunst2018,Yao2018,Gong2018,Yao20182d,Kawabata2018b,Yuce2018v3,Kawabata2019,Jin2019,Wang2019,Borgnia2019,Ozcakmakli2019,Edvardsson2019,chLiu2019,Lee2019}.

-One of the controversy is that in many previous works, the Bloch wave vector has been treated as real in non-Hermitian systems similarly to Hermitian ones.
+One of the controversies is that in many previous works, the Bloch wave vector has been treated as real in non-Hermitian systems, similarly to Hermitian ones.
 In Ref.~\onlinecite{Yao2018}, it was proposed that in one-dimensional (1D) non-Hermitian systems, the wave number $k$ becomes complex.
 The value of $\beta\equiv{\rm e}^{ik}$ is confined on a loop on the complex plane, and this loop is a generalization of the Brillouin zone in Hermitian systems.
-In non-Hermitian systems, the wave functions in large systems with open boundaries do not necessarily extend over the bulk, but are localized at the either end of the chain unlike those in Hermitian systems.
+In non-Hermitian systems, the wave functions in large systems with open boundaries do not necessarily extend over the bulk but are localized at either end of the chain, unlike those in Hermitian systems.
+This phenomenon is called the non-Hermitian skin effect~\cite{Yao2018}.
 Thus far, how to obtain the generalized Brillouin zone has been known only for simple systems.